9whirls/VMware.View.Broker/README.md

 Get-ViewSession: retrieve all sessions

-Logoff-ViewSession: forced logoff one or more sessions
+Set-ViewSession: disconnect / logoff / forced logoff / reset one or more sessions

 Get-ViewVCVM: retrieve vCenter managed virtual machines